 If you supervise people, you need to be cautious about what you say, how you act, and how involved you get in your employees’ lives.
 It can be quite a precarious balancing act.

-Here are some tips for bosses:
+Here are some important tips for bosses to consider:

 - Be friendly.
 This doesn’t mean sitting down with the people you supervise and dishing about the weekend.
 Instead, offer a friendly greeting each day, be sincerely interested in anything the person says that affects his or her job, put people at ease with a kind word, and be available when needed.
 It’s good to make small talk as long as it doesn’t come across as prying or inviting too much information.